Did you know?

-Located on the first floor of the Albow Centre at 88 Hatfield Street, this is the only Holocaust Centre in Africa, with a mission to teach the young about the evil consequences of racism, and "promote an understanding of the dangers of indifference, apathy and silence".
+Located on the first floor of the Albow Centre at 88 Hatfield Street, the centre has a mission to teach the young about the evil consequences of racism, and 'promote an understanding of the dangers of indifference, apathy and silence'.

 Although the theme is depressing, the exhibits are the result of really effective display techniques, and the experience is all the more moving.